 E-commerce sites process payments, which means that you have to provide a secure connection to ensure your customers are safe.
 Use Hypertext Transfer Protocol Secure (HTTPS) to encrypt the data sent between your server and the shopper’s browser.

 For e-commerce businesses, VPNs are important to protect data in transit.
 For example, if your company is entering a partnership with an organization, you want to make sure hackers can’t tamper with or expose confidential information.
-With so many options online, even the most affordable VPN will guarantee good internet security and network security.
+With so many options online, even the most affordable VPN or a free trial VPN will guarantee good internet security and network security.

 Besides keeping your customers safe, switching to HTTPS can also improve your SEO rankings.
 Google loves the idea of encouraging website owners to switch to HTTPS to promote safety on the internet.

 Overall, there are quite a few cybersecurity threats these days, and shoppers want to feel safe when they are entering personal information.
-They do not want to get exposed to ransomware, nor do they want to eliminate computer malware just because they chose an unsafe site to do their shopping on.
+They do not want to get exposed to ransomware or malicious malware, nor do they want to eliminate computer malware just because they chose an unsafe site to do their shopping on.

 Step 9: Test your site regularly